Konami Collector's Series: Arcade Advanced

-Konami Collector's Series: Arcade Advanced, known in Japan as and in Europe as Konami Collector's Series: Arcade Classics, is a compilation video game created by Konami.
-It was first released on March 22, 2002, for the Game Boy Advance.
-A version was also released as a plug & play by Majesco Entertainment in 2004.
+Konami Collector's Series: Arcade Advanced, known in Japan as and in Europe as Konami Collector's Series: Arcade Classics, is a compilation video game developed and published by Konami in 2002 for the Game Boy Advance.
+The anthology features enhanced remakes of six of the company's popular arcade games from the 1980s.
+In addition to updated visuals, the title took advantage of the handheld console's Game Link Cable to provide multiplayer modes for several of the games.